GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 5: Activate Virtual Environment

-At this stage we can now activate our virtual environment.
+At this stage, we can now activate our virtual environment.
 Run this command in the terminal:

 ```python
 $ source venv/bin/activate